tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/4_Deliveries completed in under 48 hours.md

 *   It is recommended to investigate the operational processes for the 2166 orders with delivery times exceeding the average to identify areas for improvement and reduce delivery times.

 ## Extra Queries for more Insghts and Business Context
-  * Calculate the delivery Average time for the period.
+  * Calculate the delivery Average time for the period and other aggregations.
   * Calculate the count of delivered orderes above the average.
+  * Identify orders delivered above the average to find opportunities for reducing the delivery time.
 ```sql
 select
   count(distinct order_id) as total_orders,